smarie/python-pytest-cases/docs/api_reference.md

  - `fixtures`: an array-like containing fixture names and/or fixture symbols
  - `scope`: the scope of the union.
 Since the union depends on the sub-fixtures, it should be smaller than the smallest scope of fixtures referenced.
  - `idstyle`: The style of test ids corresponding to the union alternatives.
 One of `'explicit'` (default), `'compact'`, or `None`.
+ - `unpack_into`: an optional iterable of names, or string containing coma-separated names, for additional fixtures to create to represent parts of this fixture.
+See `unpack_fixture` for details.
  - `ids`: as in pytest.
 The default value returns the correct fixture
  - `autouse`: as in pytest
  - `kwargs`: other pytest fixture options.
 They might not be supported correctly.